 The Imperial Examination system set the standard by which almost all Song court official were chosen.
 To pass the examination, almost all bureaucratic needed to learn by heart the Four Books of the Neo-Confucian Classics.

 The Neo-Confucian Classics

-The Confucian political hierarchy is gone along with the Qing Empire in 1912.
-But many Confucianism beliefs were such an implicit part of everyday life of the population that the ideas form what Chinese around the world consider their culture.
+The Confucian political hierarchy disintegrated along with the Qing Empire in 1912.
+But many Confucian beliefs still comprise what Chinese around the world consider to be their culture.

-The Confucianism beliefs most Chinese still hold to include the ideas of harmony, obedience to parents and authority, that people should be trained and forced to behave "properly" in their roles, and an idea of reciprocity (do to others as they do to you whether good or bad).
+These include the ideas of harmony, obedience to parents and authority, that people should be trained and forced to behave "properly" in their roles, and an idea of reciprocity (do to others as they do to you, whether good or bad).

-Most Chinese feel that people are born at least slightly good, following the idea taught by Mencius and Daoism teachings.
+Most Chinese feel that people are born at least slightly good, in keeping with the teaching of Mencius and of Daoism.